Dealing with debt, money worries and financial difficulties

-If you’re struggling to meet monthly payments on anything – whether it’s your credit card, your car or your home – the first thing you need to do is get in touch with your provider and explain your situation.
+If you’re struggling with your monthly payments – whether it’s your credit card, car or mortgage – the first thing to do is to get in touch with the provider and explain your situation.

 Never ignore letters.
 They’ll keep coming, and what you owe will keep increasing.
 You could spare yourself a lot of unnecessary stress with just one phone call.

-Please note that these numbers may be included as part of any inclusive call minutes provided by your phone operator.
+Please note that this number may be included as part of any inclusive call minutes provided by your phone operator.
 Calls may be recorded.

 Talking to a professional can make the world of difference – and it’s free.
 They can help you make the right financial decisions, and perhaps even help you get debt-free quicker than you thought.
 They’ll also give you tools to help manage your money better in the future.

-Try to pay off as much as you can, when you can.
+Where possible, try to pay off as much as you can, as soon as you can.
 You don’t have to wait until the bill comes in.
 Interest is usually calculated on a daily basis.
 Paying off multiple debts?
 Rank them in order of APR and pay as much as possible on the one with the highest APR first, while still paying what you need to on the others.

-Lastly, as per the golden rule, if you can’t make a payment, talk to your lender right away.
+If you’re struggling to make a payment, it’s important you talk to your lender right away.

 When you’re caught up in how much you owe, it can be easy to overlook what’s owed to you.
 If you’re on a low income, on benefits or care for someone, make sure you’re getting what’s due to you.